 Garlic, when considered for rabbit consumption, offers a spectrum of medicinal properties that may influence the mucosal immune system of rabbits, potentially enhancing their overall health and well-being.

 This herb also exhibits prebiotic properties that may support the growth of beneficial gut bacteria in rabbits, contributing to a balanced gut microbiome essential for proper immune function.
-The ingestion of garlic by rabbits has been linked to potential anti-parasitic effects, offering protection against certain internal parasites that commonly affect rabbits.
+The ingestion of garlic by rabbits has been linked to potential anti-parasitic effects, offering protection against certain internal parasites that commonly affect rabbits, though caution is advised due to potential toxicity.

 Medicinal Properties of Garlic

-The medicinal properties of garlic, enriched with antioxidants and organosulfur compounds such as allicin and ajoene, can modulate immune responses in rabbits, potentially enhancing their immune function and overall health.
+The medicinal properties of garlic, enriched with antioxidants and organosulfur compounds such as allicin and ajoene, can modulate immune responses in rabbits, potentially enhancing their immune function and overall health, though it should be noted that it is not recommended for all rabbits.

 Allicin, a key sulfur-containing compound in garlic, is known for its potent antibacterial and antiviral properties.
 Studies have shown that allicin can stimulate the activity of immune cells, such as macrophages and lymphocytes, which play a crucial role in defending the body against pathogens.